Clumpies Ice Cream Co. will reopen the Northshore and Southside scoop shops for Counter Service beginning Friday, May 15.

 The health and safety of the guests who visit Clumpies, the partners (employees) who work for the hospitality company and the community in which the business is a part of remains the top priority.

 As this is an ever changing situation, our locations may adjust hours or modify operations as necessary.
-There may even be temporary closures if we feel it's in the interest of the safety of our team and community.
+At this time, the St. Elmo location will remain closed.
 Please check back on our website and follow us on social media for more information.

 In addition, we are continuing to take the following proactive steps to provide a safe environment for everyone:

-- We have increased the cleaning and disinfecting procedures throughout each day, with particular attention given to frequently touched surfaces.
+- We have increased the cleaning and disinfecting procedures throughout each day.
+All high touch areas and fixtures in our locations are being sanitized at least every 2 hours.
 These include handrails, doorknobs, and other commonly touched surfaces.

 - Signs have been posted in public and staff restrooms reminding everyone of the critical importance of proper handwashing.

-- We continue to diligently monitor the health of our partners (employees) working in our businesses.
+- All partners (employees) have temperatures taken and are asked health screening questions prior to each work shift.
 Partners who feel ill or experience any flu-like symptoms including fever, coughing, or sneezing have been instructed to stay home and are being asked to leave work if they exhibit these symptoms while onsite.

 We recommend that everyone continue to follow best practices recommended by the CDC to ensure good health including the following: